 Come rain or shine, start the season with this now traditional informal gathering at the fascinating Whitewebbs Museum.
 Last year's meeting saw Rovers from 1934-2003 - all models and conditions are welcome.
 We start at 10am and finish by 4pm.
 For details of the museum and directions see the web site www.whitewebbsmuseum.co.uk.
 RSR contact is John Bedford: email@example.com.
 Read more: http://www.thersr.co.uk/events#ixzz1fT3MWOlT

-The Eleventh RSR Icebreaker event returns again at Whitewebbs Museum.
-Come one, come all and join the usual crew as they brave the elements the start-of season at Whitewebbs Museum, Whitewebbs Road, Enfield, Middlesex, EN2 9HW.
-Last year's meeting saw Rovers from 1934-2003 - all models and conditions are welcome.
-We start at 10am and finish by 4pm.
+The 12th annual RSR Icebreaker event returns once again at Whitewebbs Museum.
+Come one, come all and join the usual crew as they brave the elements at the start-of season at Whitewebbs Museum.
+All models and conditions are welcome.
 For details of the museum and directions see the web site www.whitewebbsmuseum.co.uk.
-RSR contact is Adrian Mitchell, e-mail firstname.lastname@example.org
+RSR contact is Adrian Mitchell, e-mail firstname.lastname@example.org on 09:00

 Whitewebbs Road, Enfield,

 The Rover Sports Register (RSR) was founded in October 1953 by a group of enthusiastic owners of 1934-36 Rover Sports Tourers, hence our distinctive name which has remained for nostalgic reasons.
 A favourable response was received from owners of saloons as well as sporting models, both pre and post war, and soon coverage also extended to examples of Rovers then in production.
 The Register has proudly maintained this tradition, so whether you own a vintage air cooled Rover 8 h.p. or the last Rover 75 you will still find ample support and enthusiasm to help you with your car.